Kiowx/c_cleaner_plus/README.en.md

 This project is built with **Python + Tkinter** and designed specifically for Windows systems.
 It supports regular cleanup and large-file scanning, provides a graphical user interface, automatic administrator privilege elevation, and flexible deletion modes.

-👉 **If you find this project useful, please consider giving it a Star.
-Thank you!**

 ---

 ## ✨ Features